 Email support is available, too.
 Replies take a little longer – hours, rather than minutes, in our experience – but that’s comparable with many other VPNs, and NordVPN responses were generally accurate and detailed enough to solve our problem.

 NordVPN review: Final verdict

-NordVPN is an appealing VPN provider with loads of servers, and an excellent no-logging audit.
-It’s not quite the cheapest, or the fastest, or the most powerful VPN we’ve seen, but the company has added a bunch of welcome improvements and enhancements recently, and overall, it’s a polished and professional service which will deliver good results for most users.
+NordVPN is an appealing VPN provider with great performance, loads of features, and an excellent no logging audit.
+It’s not the cheapest VPN around, and it missed out on unblocking Netflix this time.
+But the company has added a bunch of welcome improvements and enhancements recently, and overall, it’s a polished and professional service which will deliver good results for most users.

 Here are some answers to other questions you may have about NordVPN, or indeed VPNs in general.

 What is a VPN and how does it work?

 A VPN or Virtual Private Network is a secure way to connect to the internet.
 A VPN gives you software that you can install on your devices, providing a ‘tunnel’ to send your data down in encrypted form, therefore making that data traffic more secure, and giving you a higher level of privacy online.
 See here for more details on how a VPN works – and remember that it delivers more than just security and anonymity, but can also let you access geoblocked content via servers in different countries, and more besides.